dainsaint/garden/src/posts/black-and-blue.md

 ---
 [read the full story](inquirer.com/blackandblue)

-i had one too many conversations with well-meaning white friends asking, "but why are they protesting in _philly_ when this happened in _minneapolis_?"
+i had one too many conversations with well-meaning white friends asking, "but why are they protesting in philly when this happened in minneapolis?"

 so many hadn't even heard of the move bombing.